-Alignment with For the Public Build a diverse, inclusive community of exceptional students, faculty and Good staff from Alberta, Canada, and the world.
-Sustain our people, our work, and the environment by attracting and stewarding the resources we need to deliver excellence to the benefit of all.
-Alignment with Institutional Please note below the specific institutional risk(s) this proposal is Risk Indicator addressing. addressing. ☐ Relationship with Stakeholders ☐ Faculty and Staff ☐ Reputation □ Funding and Resource Management ☐ Research Enterprise ☐ IT Services, Software and Hardware ☐ Safety ☐ Leadership and Change ☐ Student Success ☐ Physical Infrastructure Legislative Compliance and Post-Secondary Learning Act of Alberta jurisdiction APC Terms of Reference BFPC Terms of Reference BFPC Terms of Reference
+Alignment with For the Public Good Alignment with Core Risk Area Please note below the specific institutional risk(s) this proposal is addressing. ☐ Enrolment Management □ Relationship with Stakeholders ☐ Faculty and Staff ⊠ Reputation ☐ Funding and Resource Management ☐ Research Enterprise ☐ IT Services, Software and Hardware ☐ Safety ☐ Leadership and Change ☐ Student Success ☐ Physical Infrastructure Legislative Compliance and Cite reference to relevant legislation, policy, and governance jurisdiction committee(s) [title only is required].
+Code of Conduct: Board Members' Obligations Respecting Conflict of Interest -